-Despite the long list of potential issues, if you invite a Texas Heeler into your life you can expect to share it with them for twelve to fifteen years.
+Despite the long list of potential health concerns, if you invite a Texas Heeler into your life, you can expect to share it with them for twelve to fifteen years.

 Blue Heeler Australian shepherd mix highlights

-A medium size, easy to care for dog that can be challenging and pushy, the Texas Heeler nether the less excels in the right environment.
-If you can offer this unique mix of dog the right home, you will be rewarded with a devoted friend for life.
+A medium-size, easy-to-care-for dog that can be challenging and pushy, the Texas Heeler nether the less excels in the right environment.
+If you can offer this unique mix of dogs the right home, you will be rewarded with a devoted friend for life.